mileskent/Physics/Bohr Model.md

 Can be used to derive the [[Rydberg Equation]]

 #### Limits
 Assumes that the nucleus has infinite mass.
-In reality, the nucleus wobbles with the motion of the electron.
+In reality, the nucleus wobbles with the motion of the [[Electron]].
 In order to account for this motion, use the reduced mass of the electron
 ###### Bohr Reduced Mass of Electron
 $$
 \mu_{e} = \frac{{m_{e}}}{1 + \frac{m_{e}}{M_n}} = \frac{m_{e}M_{n}}{m_{e} + M_{n}}